 The physical and philosophical gateway placement of School of Art Gallery within the ARTlab is key to facilitating critical thought, engendering creativity, promoting knowledge production and developing research skills amongst undergraduate and graduate students.

-The School of Art Gallery is generously supported by the University of Manitoba, School of Art’s faculty and staff, the Canada Council for the Arts, the Manitoba Arts Council, donors, and volunteers.
+The School of Art Gallery is generously supported by the University of Manitoba, School of Art’s faculty and staff, national and provincial funding agencies, donors, and volunteers.